A Step-by-Step Guide to the Bankruptcy Filing Process

 Step 1.
 Discuss Bankruptcy Options with An Attorney

 Though you can represent yourself, bankruptcy cases can be incredibly complicated.
 For that reason, I always recommend that you hire an attorney.
-Depending on your income level and the amount of debt you have and your assets, you can choose Chapter 7 or 13 bankruptcy.
-It's important to discuss these options with a lawyer, since Chapter 7 and 13 have their own specific requirements, and each provides different benefits.
-While a Chapter 7 bankruptcy allows for a full discharge of debt without any repayment, a Chapter 13 bankruptcy permits you to keep some of your assets while making monthly payments.
+Depending on your income level and the amount of debt you have and your assets, you may qualify for a Chapter 7 bankruptcy, which allows for a full discharge of debt without any repayment.

 Step 2.
 Get Your Documentation to Your Attorney